Ball culture: HIV/AIDS epidemic

 These joint meeting sessions also branched out to cover topics such as substance abuse, STI prevention, violence within the ball community, and more.
 ProjectVOGUE researchers utilized the House "family" structure by taking 15 "mothers", "fathers", founders, and more on a retreat to gauge the community's knowledge of HIV, while encouraging them to teach their "children" about HIV prevention.
 At the end of the study, participants had an increased knowledge about HIV, HIV vaccine research, and were more likely to participate in a study.
+The ballroom family structure amongst many Houses may also include HIV prevention activities internally, with house "mothers" helping educate their children on safe sex behaviors.
+However, HIV prevention workers have expressed concerns that additional measures are needed to ensure that such behaviors are applied in practice.

-This is just one of the many partnerships that have formed across the country between the healthcare industry and the ball community to encourage HIV prevention.
-Overall, HIV/AIDS took, and continues to take, the lives of many ball participants, but that trauma has caused the community to grow tighter as members mourned, grieved, and celebrated the lives of their friends together.
+Many other partnerships have formed across the country between the healthcare industry and the ball community to encourage HIV prevention.
+Although HIV/AIDS took, and continues to take, the lives of many ball participants, the community has grown tighter as a result of collective mourning and shared celebrations of life in the wake of grief.
+In the ballroom scene, the spread of HIV/AIDS has resulted in an increase of non-traditional thematic performances, as a means to express collective grief and solidarity while also fighting the stigmas associated with such diagnoses.